biocorecrg/ropes-linux-mop2-2023/docs/mop2_practical.rst

 - **Step 1b: Demultiplexing**

-  Demultiplexing is required when analysing a barcoded sample; otherwise, this step is not necessary.
-Here, **Deeplexicon** is used.
+  Demultiplexing is required when analysing a barcoded sample; otherwise, this step is not necessary. **Deeplexicon** is used when analysing dRNA.
 This algorithm converts the barcode's signal into an image, which is then classified based on a machine-learning approach.
+For cDNA, DNA and metDNA you can specify within the parameters to use **Guppy**.

   - **Input:** Raw fast5 files
   - **Output:** Demuxed raw fast5 files